View and edit databases

 -

 Sort the list in descending or ascending order using the arrow displayed to right of the field name in the header.
-Supported fields include Subscription, Database name, Memory, and Tags.
+Supported fields include Subscription, Database name, Memory usage, and Version.

 Select the arrow icon to change the sort order.
 One sort order can be active at any given time.